 Serving as a peer evaluator can benefit both you and your institution by building your network of professionals, learning about best practices at other institutions, and furthering your knowledge and expertise with the accreditation process.

 Peer evaluators who accept an invitation to an assignment are required to abide by the Peer Evaluators Policy and Procedures, complete a Conflict of Interest Form, certify a Statement of Ethical Conduct, and an Antitrust Certification of Compliance.

-The Commission seeks competent, knowledgeable, and qualified higher educational professionals with three or more years of experience at a college or university; individuals who are currently employed at an MSCHE member institution; and, individuals who have expertise that meets the Commission’s current needs.
+The Commission seeks competent, knowledgeable, and qualified higher education professionals with three or more years of experience at a college or university, individuals currently employed at an MSCHE member institution, and individuals with expertise that meets the Commission’s current needs.

-The Commission is recruiting individuals with the following expertise:
+The Commission is recruiting individuals with one of the following current needs: